dart-lang/site-www/src/_guides/language/language-tour.md

 <a id="default-parameters"></a>
 #### Default parameter values

-Your function can use `=` to define default values for both named and positional parameters.
+Your function can use `=` to define default values for both named and optional positional parameters.
 The default values must be compile-time constants.
 If no default value is provided, the default value is `null`.

 Here's an example of setting default values for named parameters: